 This is the official site for the Greyhound Club of America, the national breed club for Greyhounds within the American Kennel Club.

-- Nominate your dams/puppies for the first ever GCA Futurity -- click here for more information
+- Nominate dams/puppies for the 2025 GCA Futurity

 - Help prevent the passage of arbitrary and harmful breeder regulations on the federal level -- click here for more information

-- Send litter announcements to Joan Malak for the GCA members' litter announcements page
+- Send litter announcements to Joan Malak for the GCA members' Greyhounds litters page

 - Send photos from GCA Specialties to Joan Malak for use on GCA's website